Tuesday, May 10, 2016

 The question that comes to mind from reading this book is why has the U.S. lead the developed world, especially in the postwar era, in producing so many wealthy people with an ideological blood lust for less government and more, far more, profits?
 I think there are two possible answers.
 The first is that, as Calvin Coolidge observed in the '20s, "The business of America is business."
 The foundation myths of the United States like to dwell on warm and fuzzy concepts such as freedom, democracy, opportunity and escape from persecution.
 It's more accurate, if less romantic, to say that most people came to America for one reason only: to make money.
 People didn't uproot themselves and make dangerous sea voyages to an unseen, unknown land for the chance to vote or engage in free speech.
 They came because America offered economic opportunities that couldn't be found in their own countries.
 America was populated from the beginning with people who had an intrepid desire to better themselves financially, and this became the country's dominant cultural theme.
 And for some of the richest Americans, financial self-aggrandizement became a quasi-religious impulse; in fact, in the last several decades capitalism and Christianity have become officially linked in many evangelical churches through the so-called prosperity gospel.
 The Kochs and others of their ilk see themselves as saintly warriors in the holy war against government.

 The flip side to the American dream was slavery, and this institution, which shows capitalism in its rawest form, has affected American's view of labour and capital to this day.
 Slavery, and the Jim Crow-era that followed up until the 1960s, produced a permanent economic underclass that could be identified by race.
 Blacks were deemed an inferior race, and it followed that their poverty was a natural by-product of an inherent lack of intelligence and ambition.
 To be black was to be poor, and to be poor was to be black.
-For white America, economic failure was regarded as a failing on a personal level, it marked one out as a lesser being, it made you black, but it wasn't seen as an inevitable by-product of capitalism.
+For white America, economic failure was regarded as a failing on a personal level; it marked one out as a lesser being, it made you black.
+It wasn't seen as an inevitable by-product of capitalism.
 In Europe, the working classes, who weren't tripped up by racial questions, grasped the fact that economic hardship and inequality was simply part of the capitalist equation, and they organized and backed unions and political parties that fought directly for their interests.
 In the U.S., the racial fear of poverty and economic disadvantage was a prime reason a true worker's party (on a national level) never emerged.
 So the sense of shame, horror and fear that Americans have viewed life at the bottom of the economic ladder played right into the hands of people like the Kochs.
 If the poor and working poor see themselves as lesser Americans, lesser humans, it follows that those at the top are the best and brightest, and to deny them their wealth and power is simply going against nature.
 It's this warped logic that helps explain why the white, populist, working-class Tea Party (a quietly Koch-founded movement, as Mayer points out) metastasized into the Red Guard of the GOP.
 Against their better interests Tea Party supporters embrace the brutalist capitalist ideology of the Kochs as a way of distancing themselves from the poverty they fear and loathe.

 Many commentators have made the point that during this election cycle the Kochs have ended up on the outside looking in as Donald Trump has swept aside their preferred candidates.
 The Kochs may have lost the battle but they've won the war.
 Politics is broken in the United States, and it's due in no small part to the Kochs.
 The American right is now an anarchic crew of ideologues who want to cripple federal and state governments.
 These are vandals, not politicians.
 Jane Mayer's book is an invaluable and astute guide to the structure, purpose and character of this counter-revolution, and it probably stands as one of the most important political books written in the last ten years.
 The Kochs certainly think so because they tried very hard to silence her.
 There's no higher recommendation for the book than that.